angular/angular/aio/content/guide/service-worker-intro.md

 # Angular service worker introduction

-Service workers augment the traditional web deployment model and empower applications to deliver a user experience with the reliability and performance on par with natively-installed code.
+Service workers augment the traditional web deployment model and empower applications to deliver a user experience with the reliability and performance on par with code that is written to run on your operating system and hardware.
 Adding a service worker to an Angular application is one of the steps for turning an application into a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) (also known as a PWA).

 At its simplest, a service worker is a script that runs in the web browser and manages caching for an application.